National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 You can learn from others and also create your own notes in this section.
 Finally you can request to export figures or summary data from the Enclave for publication via the [Download Request Process](publishing.md#sec-publishing-tech-process).

-You can see the status of your DUR in _My Projects (DURs)_ in Administrative Resources --@sec-access details this dashboard and other DUR-related tools.
+You can see the status of your DUR in _My Projects (DURs)_ in Administrative Resources -- @sec-access details this dashboard and other DUR-related tools.
 The features under the Administrative Resources include: Data Use Requests, My Projects, Explore Projects (DUR), Domain Teams, COVID Publications, N3C Administrative FAQ, Public Health Proposals, and File Admin ticket.
 Data Use Request is where you can submit a DUR as the lead for a new project.
 My Projects is where you can view and manage your data use requests.